Supercars Gen3 tests continue - Speedcafe

 In addition to the final homologation yet to take place, Supercars teams are facing a number of setbacks including parts supply issues as they push to complete their builds on time.
 Significant to this is the dramatic shift away from in-house fabricated components to externally supplied control parts for items including dash-pads and suspension components, among others.

-This comes as teams are counting down the days until their first scheduled to go on track, with Northern-based teams set for the January 30 test at Queensland Raceway before Victoria-based teams visit Winton on February 1.
+This comes as teams are counting down the days until their first scheduled to go on track, with Northern-based teams set for the January 30 shakedown at Queensland Raceway before Victoria-based teams visit Winton to carry out their shakedowns on February 1.

-An all-in test at Sydney Motorsport Park originally planned for February 7 has been pushed back until February 22, with the season-opening Thrifty Newcastle 500 on March 10-12, 2023.

 Join the discussion below in the Speedcafe.com comments section